 Grant Sjostrom, Sjostrom & Sons, Inc.

 What makes the construction industry different from other industries?

 Jobs can’t be exported.
 It’s hard to imagine a day where the building needed in Illinois will be built in China and shipped overseas.
 According to the Bureau of Labor Statistics, the construction industry has been identified as the only goods-producing sector which employment is expected to grow.

 If you find yourself fascinated with the construction of bridges, skyscrapers, schools and roads, construction might be a career choice for you.

 There are many career opportunities in the construction industry.
 These jobs can be broken down into two categories.
 The first category focuses on the management and professional level.
 These positions include managers, superintendents and construction estimators to name a few.

 Click here for a list of Midwest Universities and Colleges that have construction related programs.

 The second category is the construction trades.
 These jobs include carpenters, masons, plumbers and electricians.
 Employees in these jobs are highly skilled in their trades and gain their education through registered apprenticeships, technical school/college programs or AAS degrees at community colleges.

 The NIBCA Education Committee has been authorized by the Association Board of Directors to offer one $5,000 scholarship to a college sophomore, junior, or senior who is from NIBCA’s nine country area, pursuing a degree in a construction related field and are planning to begin a career in the Greater Rockford area.

-Applications are now being accepted and must be postmarked by October 15, 2018.
+Applications are not being accepted at this time.
 Rules and Application are below.